Skip to content

 Coding a Topology

-• OpenTofu, an “infrastructure-as-code” tool, enables scripted deployment of cyber infrastructure.
+• Terraform/OpenTofu, an "infrastructure-as-code" tool, enables scripted deployment of cyber infrastructure.

-• GitLab, a version control system and code-repository, is used to store OpenTofu modules.
+• GitLab, a version control system and code-repository, is used to store Terraform/OpenTofu modules.

 Crafting a Scenario